Crossroadsman/treehouse-techdegree-python-project11/README.md

 1. Clone the project
 2. Create and activate a venv
 3. Install dependencies (listed in [`requirements.txt`][reqs])
-4. Feel free to use the built-in test superuser (username: superman; password testpassword) or create your own user.
+4. Feel free to use the built-in test superuser (username: admin; password testpassword) or create your own user (but note that any user created using the `createsuperuser` command will not be able to use the front-end app.
+If you want a user who is both a superuser for Django Admin purposes AND can use the front-end app, first create a user from inside the app then in Django Admin give that user the `staff status` and `superuser status` User permissions).

 Usage
 -----